 Our subsidiaries have historically relied on access to credit facilities in order to fund operations and to service parent company debt, and we expect such reliance to continue in the future.
-Unused availability under the Charter Operating credit facilities was approximately \$957 million as of September 30, 2004.
-However, our access to these funds is subject to our satisfaction of the covenants and conditions to borrowing in those facilities.
+Unused availability under the Charter Operating credit facilities was approximately \$1.2 billion as of March 31, 2005.
+However, Charter Operating's access to these funds is subject to its satisfaction of the covenants and conditions to borrowing in those facilities.